An Open Letter to The People

 The need to make republican governance work is especially urgent because of the growth of factions dedicated to the rejection of facts, logic, and fairness for the sake of political followership; power by fascism.
 Even after the January 2021 attack on the Capitol, 25% of the population still supports the 45th president.
 What is even worse is that 47% voted to enable him and keep him in place despite four years of overwhelming evidence of how unethical it is to support him.
 Keeping his politic from control of Congress or the White House requires a majority coalition and dedicated intersectional organizing.
 For Progress is the first group to propose that the best way to confront the challenge of fascism is unity under the platform selected by the largest coalition of voters opposed to regress; settling differences by democratic process.

 Our society conducts a presidential primary process across all 50 states that all parties can leverage to draw a majority of people to a candidate and platform.
 It’s important to acknowledge the legitimacy only such a massive democratic process can confer, because when too many groups disregard obtaining consent of the governed, it fundamentally harms our union.
-Friendship, marriage, family, church, union, city, state, nation are all human relationships that depend a deep appreciation for the importance of not just what you want, but also others; and then building agreement to a course of action or consent.
-The national candidate debates reach tens of millions.
+Friendship, marriage, family, church, union, city, state, nation are all human relationships that depend a deep appreciation for the importance of not just what you want, but also others; and then building agreement or consent to a course of action.
+The national presidential candidate debates reach tens of millions.
 Tens of thousands of media reports cover a wide diversity of the people’s concerns.
-Hundreds of millions are spent by campaigns to persuade and mobilize the people’s support through their vote; along with countless volunteer hours.
+Hundreds of millions are spent by campaigns to educate, persuade and mobilize the people’s support on issues through their vote; along with countless volunteer hours.
 This not only produces tens of millions of votes, it is the greatest delegation of legitimate power and mandate in our republic.